 Christina McDowell is the author of the critically acclaimed book, After Perfect: A Daughter's Memoir.
-She has written for LA Weekly, Marie Claire, Porter Magazine, The Daily Banter, USA Today, The Detroit Free Press and more.
-Her work has appeared in The Washington Post, The New York Times, The Los Angeles Times, The Huffington Post, The Guardian, O (Oprah) Magazine, People Magazine, The Village Voice, among others.
-Christina is currently at work on a novel, The Cave Dwellers was released May 25, 2021 by Scout Press at Simon & Schuster, to rave reviews.
+The film rights were sold to Valparaiso Pictures in 2018.
+Her work has appeared in The Washington Post, The New York Times, The Los Angeles Times, The Huffington Post, The Guardian, O (Oprah) Magazine, People Magazine, The Village Voice, LA Weekly and more.
+Her debut novel, The Cave Dwellers was released May 25, 2021 by Scout Press at Simon & Schuster, to rave reviews.

 Born and raised in Washington, D.C., Christina is an advocate for restorative justice and criminal justice reform.
 She has traveled to state prisons to speak on behalf of families of the incarcerated and victims of crime.
 She taught creative writing to teenage girls at Central Juvenile Hall in Los Angeles for two years and serves on the advisory board of POPS The Club (Pain of the Prison System), the first high school club in the U.S. to empower youth impacted by the mass incarceration crisis.
 She was honored for her outstanding advocacy work by the board of directors and its members in 2018.

 A compulsively readable novel in the vein of The Bonfire of the Vanities—by way of The Nest—about what Washington, DC’s high society members do away from the Capitol building and behind the closed doors of their suburban mansions.